 Tax advantages are summarised based on current legislation, depend on your personal circumstances and are subject to change.

-Investment should only be made once you have read the full Information Memorandum, particularly the sections which cover risks and charges.
+Investment should only be made once you have read the full Information Pack, particularly the sections which cover risks and charges.

 An Investor can source their own deals or invest via a crowdfunding platform.
 However, most investors leave the sourcing and administration to a fund house that will invest on a discretionary basis, in investee companies across different stages of growth and sector focus.